khaledabdelfatah/BV_UG/docs/usecases/advanced_payments/advanced_payments_visualization.md

 !!!
 Question "Why are some values highlighted in red in the Days Since Invoice and Days Since Receipt columns?"
     Red highlights in the **Days Since Invoice** and **Days Since Receipt** columns signify values that exceed predefined thresholds.
 These visual cues help users quickly identify prepayments requiring further investigation or immediate attention.

+### **Drill Through Functionality**

+The dashboard includes **Drill Through** features that enable users to explore detailed data related to specific prepayments.
+By selecting a prepayment or prepayment PO in the **Prepayment Details** table, users can access associated records such as applied invoices or receipts.

+#### **Prepayment Number → Applied Invoices**

+To view the invoices applied to a specific prepayment:

+1. In the **Prepayment Details** table, click on the desired **Prepayment Number**.
+2. A contextual pop-up will appear.
+3. Select the **Drill Through** option.
+4. Click **Applied Invoices** to view a detailed list of invoices linked to the selected prepayment.

+This allows users to track how prepayments have been allocated to supplier invoices and review corresponding financial records.

+!!! example "Applied Invoices"
+    <iframe frameborder="0" style="width:100%;height:1033px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Advanced%20Payment.drawio&page-id=SlNc7qvbLCX3ifQdFVGB&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1vrFzIeC_EkLPfqy77hd095CaFCyWvN5s%26export%3Ddownload" allowtransparency="true"></iframe>

+#### **Prepayment PO → Applied Receipts**

+To view the receipts associated with a specific **Prepayment PO**:

+1. In the **Prepayment Details** table, click on the relevant **Prepayment PO** number.
+2. A contextual pop-up will appear.
+3. Choose the **Drill Through** option.
+4. Click **Applied Receipts** to view the receipt records linked to that prepayment PO.

+This view helps validate whether the goods or services related to a prepayment PO were received as expected.

+!!! example "Applied Receipts"
+    <iframe frameborder="0" style="width:100%;height:603px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Advanced%20Payment.drawio&page-id=9onJPyvQC6vouHnhAQi5&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1vrFzIeC_EkLPfqy77hd095CaFCyWvN5s%26export%3Ddownload" allowtransparency="true"></iframe>